Children With Special Needs

-The Snohomish Health District’s Children with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including premature infants, children with autism and teens with diabetes.
-Children with Special Health Care Needs program brochure (PDF).
+The Snohomish Health District’s Children and Youth with Special Health Care Needs program offers federal and state-funded support to families for a range of health problems, including premature infants, children with autism and teens with diabetes.
+Children with Special Health Care Needs Program Brochure (PDF).

 How the program helps parents of children with special needs:

-A newsletter is mailed to Snohomish County medical providers 4 – 6 times each year in partnership with the Snohomish County Infant Toddler Early Intervention Program.
+A newsletter is mailed to Snohomish County medical providers 4 to 6 times each year in partnership with the Snohomish County Infant Toddler Early Intervention Program.
 Child Health Notes provide information for early identification and management of special health and developmental concerns.
 Formatted as a concise double-sided newsletter, each Child Health Note covers a specific topic and includes contact information for local, state, and national resources.
-Following are the most recent issues of the Child Health Notes:
+Here are the most recent issues of the Child Health Notes.